Why the Braves made Freddie Freeman their new Chipper Jones

 "The performance had been so inconsistent, we didn't feel like going long term was the right thing to do," said Wren, now senior vice president of baseball operations for the Red Sox.
 "We felt like over the course of their early careers in the major leagues, they had separated themselves.
 We felt like Freddie had become one of the best young hitters in the National League, and Jason was still trying to find himself."

 Heyward didn't even play out his two years in Atlanta.
-In November 2014, the Cardinals were desperate for outfield help after Oscar Taveras died in a car crash in the Dominican Republic, and they acquired Heyward from Atlanta straight up for pitcher Shelby Miller.
+In November 2014, the Cardinals were desperate for outfield help after Oscar Taveras died in a car crash in the Dominican Republic, and they acquired Heyward from Atlanta for pitcher Shelby Miller in a four-player trade.
 Heyward thrived under Cardinals hitting coach John Mabry and used a productive 2015 season as a springboard to a monster contract with the Cubs.
 But his performance lagged in 2016, and he spent the offseason revamping his swing.
 Through 28 games this season, Heyward is hitting .253 with a .697 OPS.
 On Monday, the Cubs placed him on the 10-day disabled list with a sprained finger.

 Freeman, meanwhile, has developed into a monster player in Atlanta.
 He has found his "man strength," as manager Brian Snitker refers to it, and set career highs with 34 homers and a .569 slugging percentage in 2016.
 This season, he's off to an even more impressive start at the plate.